hn-rg/hn-rg.github.io/_tabs/members/duebler.md

 ## Short CV

+Since 2023: PhD Student at Max Planck Institute for Security and Privacy / Ruhr-University Bochum
+- 2020 - 2022: M.Sc. in Mathematics at Ruhr-University Bochum
-- 2013 - 2016: B.Sc. in Mathematics at Ruhr-University Bochum
+- 2017 - 2020: B.Sc. in Mathematics at Ruhr-University Bochum

 ## Contact